-Safety Issues
+A. Safety Issues

 Safety is an essential component of design and construction at Yale University.
-Many projects on campus are in existing active laboratory environments, or other environments, that pose potential risks.
-It is important that Designers understand these risks and conduct their work in a manner that ensures their safety and the safety of those who work in the laboratory.
-See the Yale Environmental Health and Safety website for tools and resources at https://ehs.yale.edu/building-construction-renovation
+Several projects on campus are in existing active laboratory environments, or other environments, which pose potential risks.
+It is important that designers understand these risks and conduct their work in a manner that ensures their safety and the safety of those who work in the laboratory.
+For tools and resources, learn more at the Yale Environmental Health & Safety website.

-The Office of Environmental Health & Safety provides a training session for Designers and Constructors which is offered at intervals.
-The following guidelines should befollowed:
+Yale Environmental Health & Safety provides a training session for designers and constructors which is offered at intervals.
+The following guidelines should be observed.

-- 1. Eating, drinking and/or smoking in any laboratory are strictly prohibited. - 2.
+- 1. Eating, drinking, and/or smoking in any laboratory are prohibited. - 2.
 Before entering any laboratory, always look for labeling at the entrance to the facility.
-There you may find any of the following: - a) "Caution Radioactive Material" sign: This sign is an indication that radioactive material is either used or stored in the area or item containing the sign.
-It does not necessarily mean, however, that there is an exposure hazard present; - b) "BL2" or "BL3" Biological Safety Level 2 or 3; - c) Information Sleeve containing specific information related to potential hazards in the facility; including biological, chemical, and/or radioactive materials. - 3.
+There you may find any of the following elements. - a) "Caution Radioactive Material" signage.
+This sign is an indication that radioactive material is either used or stored in the area.
+It does not necessarily mean, however, that there is an exposure hazard present. - b) "BL2" or "BL3" signage, meaning biological safety levels two or three. - c) Information sleeves containing specific information related to potential hazards in the facility, including biological, chemical, and/or radioactive materials. - 3.
 Do not touch or move any containers, equipment, and/or items with any hazardous material label (i.e., "Caution Radioactive Material," "BL2," or "BL3"). - 4.
 Do not stand on or place tools on bench tops labeled with hazardous material labels. - 5.
 Do not use sinks labeled with "Caution Radioactive Material" stickers, unless emergency situations arise (i.e., someone cuts themselves, the wound needs to flush, and there are no other sinks available).
-Please try to use sinks in the men's room forhand washing. - 6.
-When situations arise where hazardous materials hinder your ability to perform your required task adequately, please contact the Office of Environmental Health & Safety at 737-2121 (Linda Mouning).
-Please inform Ms. Mouning of the potential hazard and an appropriate safety specialist will address the issue. - 7.
-If hazardous exhaust ductwork, vacuum, and/or waste plumbing line needs to be penetrated, please contact the Office of Environmental Health & Safety at 737-2121 (Linda Mouning).
-Please inform Ms Mouning of the required work to be performed and an appropriate safety specialist will address the issue. - 8.
-Emergency response: If an emergency arises while in a laboratory relating to a hazardous material, please contact the Office of Environmental Health & Safety emergency line at 203-785-3555 (between 8:30 a.m.
-5:00 p.m.).
-All other emergencies and times, please contact 911.
+Please try to use sinks in the men's room for handwashing. - 6.
+When situations arise where hazardous materials hinder your ability to perform your required task, please contact the Yale Environmental Health & Safety's research support coordinator at 203-737-2121.
+Please inform the research support coordinator of the potential hazard and an appropriate safety specialist will address the issue. - 7.
+If hazardous exhaust ductwork, vacuum, and/or waste plumbing lines need to be penetrated, please contact the Yale Environmental Health & Safety's research support coordinator at 203-737-2121.
+Please inform the research support coordinator of the required work to be performed and an appropriate safety specialist will address the issue.

+If an emergency arises while in a laboratory relating to hazardous material, please contact the Yale Environmental Health & Safety's emergency line at 203-785-3555 (between 8:30 a.m.-5:00 p.m.).
+For all other emergencies and times outside of business hours, please call 911.